rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 }
 ```

-Just run some of your observables on a separate thread (like you do it with Retrofit observables) and you can run into this babies.
+Just run some of your observables on a separate thread (like you do it with Retrofit observables) and you can run into this kind of issues.

 Similar thing can happen if you reuse the same observable (or observable creation code, like Retrofit calls) across multiple chains.
-Or just subscribe to these observables more than once.
-In this case you may be unable to identify which chain just crashed even if you can identify the observable itself.
+Or if you subscribe to these observables more than once.
+In this case you may be unable to identify which chain have just crashed even if you can identify the crashed observable itself.

-You may think: "Sounds like it may be useful to have an info about where the crashed observable was created."
+You may think: "Sounds like it may be useful to add info to your logs about where the crashed observable was created."
 But how to do that?
-Is that even  possible?
+Is that possible?

-## Breadcrumbs to the rescue
+## Breadcrumb exception

-Well, sure it's possible!
+Well, it is possible.
 Just decorate all your chains with this extension function:

 ```kotlin
 fun <T> Observable<T>.dropBreadcrumb(): Observable<T> {